Illinois General Assembly approves sweeping criminal justice overhaul that would end cash bail, require cops to wear body cameras

 The changes weren’t enough to satisfy opponents in law enforcement.

-“In the dark of night Illinois legislators made Illinois less safe,” the Illinois Law Enforcement Coalition said in a statement after the Senate’s early morning vote.
+“In the dark of night Illinois legislators made Illinois less safe,” the Illinois Law Enforcement Coalition, a collection of police unions and organizations representing police chiefs and county sheriffs, said in a statement after the Senate’s early-morning vote.

-Senate Republicans were unified in opposition, among other things raising objections to receiving a new version of the bill that ran more than 700 pages about an hour before it came to the floor for debate.
+Senate Republicans were unified in opposition, among other objections raising an issue with receiving a new version of the bill that ran more than 700 pages about an hour before it came to the floor for debate.

-GOP Sen. Jason Barickman of Bloomington argued that prohibiting the use of cash bail could lead to situations where individuals commit crimes while awaiting trial.
+GOP Sen. Jason Barickman of Bloomington argued that prohibiting the use of cash bail could lead to situations where crimes are committed by people awaiting trial.

 “The risk exists that individuals will be released back into the community when, in fact, they have a propensity to commit more crimes, thereby making our communities less safe,” Barickman said.

-Supporters argue that judges will have the discretion to order that people be held if they pose a risk.
+Supporters note that judges will have discretion to order that people be held if they pose a risk.

+The measure also includes provisions aimed at improving pretrial services for those facing charges, and would require more reporting on deaths in custody, and would remove the requirement that people filing a complaint against a police officer sign a sworn affidavit.

+In a rare break from Democrats’ traditional allies in organized labor, the bill also would put new limits on the subjects that can be negotiated in police union contracts, prohibiting bargaining over the officer decertification process.

 Sen. Robert Peters, a Chicago Democrat, likened Republican speeches opposing the bill to a game of “fearmongering bingo.”